Staffordshire Record Office

 Our reading room is open to all members of the public without charge.
 An Archive Service reader's ticket is required for use of the reading room.
 The link below provides information on how to obtain one.

 There is no public car park at the Record Office.
 The nearest long-stay car park is between North Walls and Queensway.
-Finding a place to park in Stafford can be difficult, due to major construction projects on former car-parks, so please allow extra time to find a parking space.
-Please see the Car Parking page on the Stafford Borough Council website for locations of all available car parks in Stafford.
+Please see the car parking information on the Stafford Borough Council website for locations of all available car parks in Stafford.

 Readers with disabilities who are orange/blue badgeholders may reserve one of our two designated parking spaces.
 Other disabled readers may be accommodated in the adjacent councillors' car park only if circumstances permit.
 Please telephone ahead to check your parking arrangements in advance of your visit.